skip to Main Content

 Maryn McKenna

 Maryn McKenna is a journalist and author who focuses on public health, global health and food policy.
-She is a Senior Fellow of the Center for the Study of Human Health, a senior writer at WIRED, and author of three award-winning books: Big Chicken, Superbug, and Beating Back the Devil.
-She has appeared in four documentaries and is a frequent podcast guest, and her 2015 TED Talk, “What do we do when antibiotics don’t work anymore?” has received almost 2 million views.
-She teaches HLTH 385W and is editor of the Exploring Health student news vertical.
+She is a Senior Fellow of the Center for the Study of Human Health, a contributing editor at Scientific American, and the author of three award-winning books: Big Chicken, Superbug, and Beating Back the Devil.
+She has appeared in four documentaries and is a frequent podcast guest, and her 2015 TED Talk, “What do we do when antibiotics don’t work anymore?” has received 2 million views.
+She teaches HLTH 381W and is editor of the Exploring Health student news vertical.

 Caroline Hansen